shinyoshiaki/node-jspack/README.md

 to/from JavaScript values.
 This can be used to handle binary data stored in files, or received from network connections or other sources.

+## Install
+    npm install jspack

+## Reference

 The module defines the following functions:

-  Unpack(fmt, a, p)
+### Unpack(fmt, a, p)
 Return an array containing values unpacked from the octet array a, beginning at position p, according to the supplied format string.
 If there are more octets in a than required by the format string, the excess is ignored.
 If there are fewer octets than required, Unpack() will return undefined.
 If no value is supplied for the p argument, zero is assumed.

-  PackTo(fmt, a, p, values)
+### PackTo(fmt, a, p, values)
 Pack and store the values array into the supplied octet array a, beginning at position p.
 If there are more values supplied than are specified in the format string, the excess is ignored.
 If there are fewer values supplied, PackTo() will return false.
 If there is insufficient space in a to store the packed values, PackTo() will return false.
 On success, PackTo() returns the a argument.
 If any value is of an inappropriate type, the results are undefined.

-  Pack(fmt, values)
+### Pack(fmt, values)
 Return an octet array containing the packed values array.
 If there are more values supplied than are specified in the format string, the excess is ignored.
 If there are fewer values supplied, Pack() will return false.
 If any value is of an inappropriate type, the results are undefined.

-  CalcLength(fmt)
+### CalcLength(fmt)
 Return the number of octets required to store the given format string.

+## Formats
 Format characters have the following meanings; the conversion between C and JavaScript values should be obvious given their types: